NuttidaLab/spikeRNN/docs/task_architecture.rst

 Overview
 --------

-Starting with version 0.1.0, spikeRNN introduces a new modular task-based architecture that separates cognitive tasks from neural network models.
+spikeRNN introduces a modular task-based architecture that separates cognitive tasks from neural network models.
 This design makes the framework more extensible, maintainable, and easier to use.

 Key Benefits
 ------------

-* **Separation of Concerns**: Tasks and models are now separate entities
+* **Separation of Concerns**: Tasks and models are separate entities
 * **Easy Extensibility**: Add new tasks without modifying core model code
 * **Consistent Interface**: All tasks follow the same abstract interface
 * **Factory Pattern**: Dynamic task creation and discovery